 - a prominent major league baseball team in connection with investigations into stadium financing

 - a trailer manufacturer in an investigation related to the Gulf Coast hurricane relief effort

-- a number of health care insurance companies in various investigations related to health care reform
+- a number of health care insurance companies in various investigations related to health care reform and implementation

 - a leading restaurant chain in an investigation related to a product recall

 - a number of clients in various investigations related to the Gulf Coast oil spill

 - a major international retailer in an inquiry related to the FCPA